chris-martin/chris-martin.org/in/posts/2024-05-hard-reality/post.md

 Despite some overlap, these can be discussed separately, and there are some tasks for which one aspect or the other doesn't apply.
 A comparison between raising dogs and children is described mostly by axis 2; there are for the most part not questions of whether the animal or child will survive to adulthood.
 Games fall pretty squarely onto axis 1; some games are harder than others to win, but regardless of outcome you've been playing a game.
 So when we say that FTL and childrearing are difficult, we're talking about aspects orthogonal enough that they're not comparable.

 These two senses of difficulty correspond loosely to the notions of *closed* and *open* problems.
 A closed problem is self-contained, its rules set and its limits known.
 It has measurable outcomes and clear success criteria.
 Open problems are unsimplified and contain many unknowns, some not merely unknown but *unknowable*.
 They may admit no solution at all, only varying degrees of improvement that are difficult to perceive.
 Determining the criteria for success is part of an open problem.
-Mathematics offers paradigmatic closed problems, and philosophy[^philosophy] and social sciences[^social] exemplify open problems.
+Mathematics offers paradigmatic closed problems, and philosophy<sup>2</sup> and social sciences<sup>3</sup> exemplify open problems.

 When we say that the death of a loved one is difficult, that doesn't mean you're likely to fail at it.
 It means your grief is an open problem.

-  [^philosophy]: It is interesting to admit that mathematics and philosophy were once one and the same discipline.
-As Julie is fond of saying, every time philosophy makes a great leap forward, its success is carved out into a field of study of its own and is no longer considered to be philosophy.
-What we call "philosophy" today, therefore, consists of what remains: our hardest, or I should say most open, questions.

-  [^social]: The curse of the social sciences is that rather than accept the nature of their work, they keep trying to turn open problems into closed problems and failing spectacularly.

-My family has been engaged in a now months-long roast of Matthew Crawford.[^men] It began by reading *Shop Class as Soulcraft* together, and we have continued on to *Why We Drive* mostly for the purpose of giving it a sort of *Mystery Science Theater 3000* treatment.
+My family has been engaged in a now months-long roast of Matthew Crawford.<sup>4</sup> It began by reading *Shop Class as Soulcraft* together, and we have continued on to *Why We Drive* mostly for the purpose of giving it a sort of *Mystery Science Theater 3000* treatment.
 Crawford places a lot of emphasis on the soul-enriching nature of confronting "hard reality" and learning skills from problems at which you can fail.
 I haven't yet seen him borrow the phrase "character-building" from Calvin's dad, but I'm still waiting for it.

-  [^men]: Julie's scathing [Men and machines](https://thestore.substack.com/p/men-and-machines) only begins to scratch the surface of what is wrong with this man's philosophy.

 It is a good point.
 What he spends hundreds of pages infuriatingly missing, however, is that the discussion should not be solely limited to closed problems.
 This omission undermines his thesis (which, I repeat, is a good one) because it seems clear that he prefers to engage with closed problems because they are more comfortable -- easier -- to him.
 The automechanical projects from whose unyielding reality Crawford derives his pride are, to his life as a whole, quite safe.
 If he fails at a project, he at least knows that he failed, knows what he learned from it, has closure, moves on and carries forward an anecdote and some pride in the demonstration of his toughness.